ztrhgf/Powershell_CICD_repository/README.md

 # Changelog

 ## [Unreleased]
-- Possibility to define custom NTFS rights for folders in Custom (independent on NTFS based on value of property computerName).
-It could be useful to private content which is not intended for downloading on any clients
 - Limit access to global powershell profile.ps1 stored in DFS according to value of $computerWithProfile
 - Use alternate data stream to detect my modules instead of ACL

+## [1.0.3] - 2019-2-9
+### Added
+- Possibility to define custom share NTFS rights for folders in Custom.
+Intended for limiting read access to folders stored in share/DFS in case, the folder doesn't have computerName attribute in customConfig etc access isn't limited already.

 ## [1.0.2] - 2019-30-8
 ### Changed